 - Dangerous drugs,

-- indecent or obscene goods (a question of definition, porn of the mainstream variety, contraceptives, and “marital aid” devices are legally sold in Ireland, after all),
+- indecent or obscene goods (a question of definition because Ireland is not as conservative as it once was.
+Mainstream adult entertainment, contraceptives, and “marital aid” devices are legally sold in Ireland and thus allowed).

 - plants or bulbs,